CERVICAL STENOSIS

 Arthritic inflammation in and around the vertebral joints (spondylitis) is the most common cause.
 In addition, the discs between our vertebrae wear out as people age (a condition known as degenerative disc disease or spondylosis) and as they do, they can also cause problems for the surrounding tissues in the spine and even slip out of place into the spinal canal themselves (herniated disc).
 Another common cause is bone spurs, which are bony growths that can start crowding the spinal cord over time.

 When the spinal cord becomes compressed, the electrical signals that need to pass through the nerves can get disrupted.
-When this happens, it can cause pain, tingling, and numbness in the arms and legs, as well as the loss of muscle control in the areas of the body these nerves travel.
+When this happens, it can cause pain, tingling, and numbness in the arms and legs, as well as the loss of muscle control in the areas of the body where these nerves travel.

 The most common symptoms of cervical stenosis are: